swcarpentry/website/_posts/2018/02/2018-02-28-lesson-infrastructure-subcommittee.md

 category: ["Community", "Lesson Infrastructure Subcommittee"]
 ---

-On 14 February 2018 at 18:00UTC+0,
+On 14 February 2018 at 18:00 UTC+0,
 the Lesson Infrastructure Subcommittee had their 2018 February meeting.
 This post will cover the topics discussed and their resolutions.

 ## Software Carpentry and Data Carpentry merge

-Software Carpentry and Data Carpentry have merge.
+Software Carpentry and Data Carpentry have merged.
 Their [Executive Council was elected](https://software-carpentry.org/blog/2017/12/executive-council-2018.html), they have a [new fiscal sponsor](https://software-carpentry.org/blog/2018/01/fiscal-sponsor-transition.html) and